Skip to main content

 Find the balance between positive and negative thoughts

-Thinking positive thoughts is very important to build your mental strength.
-It allows you truly believe that good things will happen and that it’ll all work out.
-When you honestly look at the possible positive outcomes, chances are that you will work towards making them happen.
+Thinking positive thoughts is very important for building your mental strength.
+It allows you to truly believe that good things will happen and that it will all work out.
+When you honestly consider the possible positive outcomes, chances are that you will work towards making them happen.

-However, it is equally important to consider the negative thoughts.
+However, it is equally important to consider negative thoughts.
 These allow you to anticipate things that can go wrong with your plans.
 Be it at work or in your personal life, you need to consider the chances of things not going according to plan.
-Negative thinking allows you to plan to deal with situations.
+Negative thinking allows you to prepare for and deal with situations.

 What you need is to find the balance between positive and negative thoughts.
-Excess of either can be damaging to your mental health.
+An excess of either can be damaging to your mental health.

 Focus only on things that you can control